prismicio/slice-machine/messages/git-not-slice-machine-repo.md

-# Git: Not a Slice Machine Repository
+# Git: Not a Slice Machine repository

 The Git repository was linked to a Prismic repository in Slice Machine, but the Git repository does not contain Slice Machine.